If you are looking for an easy-to-grow crop, consider cucumbers. Moreover, companion planting may help them thrive even better.

 For bush varieties, if you’re worried the ground might not be warm enough, you can use black plastic around your plants to help retain heat.

-In very warm climates, you may see growth from seeds in just a few days.
-Cooler climates will have a longer germination period.
+In very warm climates, you may see growth from seeds in a few days.
+Cooler temperatures will have a more extended germination period.

-Additionally, after four weeks, mulch around the plants to help retain moisture.
-You can use straw mulch, dry grass clippings, or any organic mulch.
+Additionally, mulch around the plants after four weeks to help retain moisture.
+You can use straw mulch, dry grass clippings, or organic mulch.

 3. Care and Maintenance